 I’m glad you asked.

 Unlocking the story

-A children’s story is still just a story.
+Don’t forget that a children’s story is still a story.
 The basic format you’re operating within isn’t changing.
-Just some of the rules and expectations.
+Just some rules and expectations.

 With that in mind, it is imperative that you hold to storytelling norms.
 A children’s book still needs a beginning, middle, and end.
 Showing is still more important than telling.
 Picking a theme and holding to it is still a necessity.

 The basic design of your story won’t be changing.
 So, start out like any storyteller with some outlining and basic character design.
 Treat these children’s book just like a novel or screenplay or any other written work.

 Ralphy Raccoon: A Business Tale By Ted Hsu

 Ralphy Raccoon has just graduated from school and is ready to begin a new life—one that he believes will be fun and easy.
 He doesn’t know that success takes a lot of hard work.

 Ralphy starts down the path of an entrepreneur, beginning his own business.
 Over the years he faces many failures and setbacks, from bad and unscrupulous employees to trouble with the government of the Raccoon Republic.
 With each experience, he learns an important lesson about life.
 He discovers, the rewards of hard work, the wisdom that comes from personal struggle, and the curious recurring patterns of life.
 Slowly but surely, he learns the value of never giving up and always giving his best.

 What is unique for children’s books?